mdavids/rfc/content/draft-davids-forsalereg-13.md

 # This is a comment - but only in this block
-title = "The \"_for-sale\" Underscored and Globally Scoped DNS Node Name" abbrev = "forsalereg" ipr = "trust200902"
+title = "The \"_for-sale\" Underscored and Globally Scoped DNS Node Name" abbrev = "forsalereg"
+#ipr = "trust200902"
 # area = "Internet"
-workgroup = "Internet Engineering Task Force (IETF)" submissiontype = "IETF" keyword = [""]
+workgroup = "Independent Submission Editor (ISE)" submissiontype = "independent" keyword = [""]
 # https://www.rfc-editor.org/rfc/rfc7991#section-2.45.14
 tocdepth = 3